 The EPA used to tweet about the environment.
-Now it just tweets about Scott Pruitt
+Now it just tweets about Scott Pruitt.

 Administrator Pruitt’s goal is to build trust between the agency and our state partners. pic.twitter.com/elqHboRXWK— U.S. EPA (@EPA) February 23, 2017

 Under McCarthy, the EPA feeds were mostly run by career officials in coordination with the administrator's political staff.
 The EPA then took a different tack.
-Over a similar time period when Gina McCarthy took over as administrator in 2013, the main house account tweeted 16 times about McCarthy herself and retweeted her nine times—most of which were during a public Q&A she conducted on Twitter.
-The overwhelming number of tweets was about the agency's work.
+Over a similar time period when McCarthy took over as administrator in 2013, the main house account tweeted 16 times about McCarthy herself and retweeted her nine times—most of which were during a public Q&A she conducted on Twitter.
+The overwhelming number of tweets were about the agency's work.
 Here is a sampling:

 Share your #asthma action plan with your school so your teacher can react faster when an attack comes. http://t.co/62IcQJtb2G— U.S. EPA (@EPA) August 8, 2013